I have finally gotten round to writing my thoughts on the Coronavirus thingy and I really appreciate your patience with me.

 As we live in a globalist world with lots of travel and movement between countries, either for work or leisure, there could be a solid chance that the person sitting next to you on the bus or standing by you at the supermarket may be infected with the virus or has had close contacted with an infected person.

-My personal take is this: if you live in a low population area or like I do, in a low-density village or town, then you do not need a face mask.
+My personal take is this: if you live in a low population area or like I do, in a low-density village or town, then you MAY not need a face mask.

 If you live or travel around a high population density area such as the cities or use public transport such as the Tube (aka subway in the US) where there are most likely lots of people, then you might want to use a face mask…..ESPECIALLY if you are already immuno-compromised.